matloff/qeML/vignettes/quickstart.md

 6 Second_Baseman     69    176 29.39
 ```

-The qe-series function calls are of the form
+The qe-series function calls are of the vewry simple form

 ``` r
 qe_function_name(dataset,variable_to_predict)